Paul-Jacques de Bruyères-Chalabre: Biography

 Bruyères was born to the family of Count de Bruyères Chalabre.
 He joined the Navy as a Garde-Marine on 11 February 1751, and was promoted to lieutenant on 1 October 1764, and to captain on 4 April 1777.

 With the rank of captain, Bruyères commanded the 80-gun Tonnant in the Yorktown campaign.
-He later captained the 74-gun Zélé and was part of the French blockade during Siege of Savannah in 1779.
+He later captained the 74-gun Zélé and was part of the French blockade during the Siege of Savannah in 1779.
 His role in the War of American Independence earned him a membership in the Society of the Cincinnati.